almostengr/gitcheatsheet/README.md

 Shows the changes that have been made between a previous commit and the files pending commitment.
 If no files have been staged for commit, then this command will not return any output.
 COMMITHASH should be replaced with the unique identifer of a previous commit.

 ## git log
-Shows the previous commit history.
+Shows the commit history.
 This include the commit message, date, time, author, and commit ID (or hash).

 ## git clean
 Removes files that are not being tracked.